 The first thing that we hear in a bassoon tone is the attack quality, whether it is clear or distorted in some fashion.
 Following that, does the sustained tone remain clear, distorted, split, or spitty?
 Does the tone have a pleasing quality or is it dull, out of tune, harsh, forced, or a buzz bomb?
 These problems are usually related to the reed tuning and adjustment issues we all face.
 But these elements can be exacerbated by tone production variables as noted below.
 Tone quality is also a function of the bassoon, bocal, and believe it or not, hand position.
 For instance, if the extreme finger tip makes contact with the five open tone holes, the tone quality is more focused than if the fleshy part of the finger makes contact.
 The extreme finger tip can only make contact if the fingers are curved.
 The fleshy part of the finger is more common and as a result of playing with flat fingers.
 The worst finger technique is the collapsed first knuckle.
 (See the bassoonist in the scrolling slider on the front page of this website!)
 Why is this bad?
 After the tip of the finger makes contact with the tone hole changing the note, there is a secondary movement of the collapsed first knuckle which slows down the finger technique.
 With either the curved finger or flat finger technique, there should be no secondary movement of the knuckles.

 Playing in tune is usually also associated with a beautiful, singing bassoon tone and pitch flexibility.
 But some are not aware of what it takes to really play in tune.
-(See link above.)
+Read more about playing in tune.

 Tone Production Variables

 - The smile